k0syan/Codeforces/README.md

 ### Codeforces Round #407 (Div.
 2) - `0/5`

 ### Codeforces Round #406 (Div.
 2) - `0/5`
+- 787A - The Monster - Wrong Answer
+- 787B - Not Afraid - Wrong Answer
+- 786A - Berzerk

 ### Codeforces Round #404 (Div.
 2) - `2/5`
 - **[785A](https://github.com/k0syan/Codeforces/tree/master/785A)** - Anton and Polyhedrons - **Accepted**